cloudmesh-community/hid-sp18-514/project/project-praposal.md

 * REST parameter sweep service: variation of the base is conducted to provide the best fit based on the base.

 As this is a two person project deployment on two different cloud infrastructures needs to be provided.
 We recommend the deployment on kupernetes using echo and chameleon cloud.

+## Special Consideration to Project Format

+The project will include the definition of Schemas that can be included as Figures in the appendix to this paper and as bibtex refernces.
+Howeverthey will not count towards the paper length.

 ## References